juundayo/writing_LD_detection/README.md

 in one stroke - so as to improve the model's accuracy.
 Finally, both uppercase and lowercase letters are included, making the amount of classes equal to ~95.
-The model is also trained to a class for space, so as to allow us to know where to split each word invididually.
-Data augmentation is also being used to slightly rotate images and help us generate more data, making the amount for each letter equal to ~300.
+Data augmentation is also being used to slightly rotate images and help us generate more data, creating ~5000 new augmentations for each image.
+We also utilize different kinds of augmentations while the model is training, so as to make it learn patterns better.